The best thing about this little elf food recipe is that it is so very easy to create. Even a child can make this treat.

-My grand children worked together to make the little fairy treats
+My grand children created these little fairy treats

 It is an easy holiday craft for kids.
-I mixed the icing and melted the chocolate while my granddaughter applied the toppings.
+I mixed the icing and melted the chocolate while the kids applied the toppings.

-We decided to make treats the ideal size for an Elf on the Shelf
+We decided to make treats in a size for Elf on the Shelf